Simon Mottram: Early career

-Simon worked for 15 years as a director of brand consultancy at Interbrand and a partner at a number of agencies, with a main focus on business relationships with luxury brands.
-He founded Rapha in 2004.
+Simon practiced as an accountant before making a switch into marketing.
+He worked for 15 years as a director of brand consultancy at Interbrand.
+Leveraging his background in accountancy, he focusing on brand valuation for consumer and luxury brands.
+He founded Rapha in 2004 with creative director Luke Scheybeler.

 He is also qualified as a chartered accountant with Price Waterhouse.

 Personal life

 Simon lives in London with his wife and three children.